hexaredecimal/Zulu/README.md

 # Java interoperability

-Barley can instantiate java classes!
+Zulu can instantiate java classes!

 To get class use `reflection:class("CLASSPATH")`